 The General Annual Grant (GAG) must be used for the normal running costs of the Academy.
-Under the funding agreement with the Secretary of State, the Academy was subject to a limit on the amount of GAG that it could carry forward at 31st August 2020.
+Under the funding agreement with the Secretary of State, the Academy was subject to a limit on the amount of GAG that it could carry forward at 31st August 2021.
 Note 2 discloses whether the limit was exceeded.
-At the year end the carry forward of GAG funding was £336,000.
+At the year end the carry forward of GAG funding was £172,000.

-Other DfE/ESFA Group Grants including pupil premium includes monies received outside of GAG funding and these Grants are all related to the furtherance of education within the Academy. £10,000 of these funds remain unspent at the 31st August 2020.
+Other DfE/ESFA Group Grants including pupil premium includes monies received outside of GAG funding and these Grants are all related to the furtherance of education within the Academy. £10,000 of these funds remain unspent at the 31st August 2021.

-Local Authority grants represent amounts payable to the Academy predominantly from Lancashire County Council.
+Local Authority grants represent amounts payable to the Academy predominantly from Blackpool County Council.
 These funds relate to Special Educational Needs (SEN) funding and non ESFA pupil premium.
-As at the 31st August 2020 all funds had been spent.
+As at the 31st August 2021 all funds had been spent.

-Other restricted funds include monies from trips & non-public funds and donations.
-During the year the trips & non-public funds had no excess expenditure over income.
+Other restricted funds include monies from trips and non-public funds and donations, whose purpose is restricted.
+As at the year end £4,000 was unspent.

 The pension reserve represents the value of the Academy's share of the deficit in the Local Government Pension Scheme.
-The value of the deficit had increased to £2,637,000 at the 31st August 2020.
+The value of the deficit had increased to £2,817,000 at the 31st August 2021.